MySelfMukund/flutter_weather_app_cubit_bloclistener/README.md

 ## How It Works

 - **Bloc Pattern** used to manage the state of the weather data and UI updates.
-- **StreamSubscription** allows the app to listen for changes in weather data in real-time, ensuring users always receive the latest updates.
+- **BlocListener** allows the app to listen for changes in weather data in real-time, ensuring users always receive the latest updates.
 - **Repository Layer** abstracts the API interactions, handling requests and responses for fetching weather data.

 ## State Management

 - **Bloc/Cubit:** Manages the application's state changes for loading, success, and error conditions when fetching weather data.
-- **StreamSubscription:** Provides real-time updates on weather data changes, keeping the UI in sync with the latest information.
+- **BlocListener:** Provides real-time updates on weather data changes, keeping the UI in sync with the latest information.

 ## Technologies Used

 - **Flutter** - Cross-platform development framework
 - **Bloc (Cubit)** - State management
+- **BlocListener** - For listening and handling real-time data updates
-- **StreamSubscription** - For making API requests to fetch weather data
+- **HTTP** - For making API requests to fetch weather data.

 ## Testing
 - **Unit Testing**: Writting unit tests for Cubits and repository logic. **(coming soon...)**